 10-12°C for runner beans, French beans, courgettes, tomatoes and sweetcorn

-If you wish to sow seeds indoors that can be transplanted out as the temperatures rise, or plant seeds directly into the soil where they will germinate, you’ll need to have an idea of the soil temperature.
+If you’re thinking of sowing seeds indoors that can be transplanted out as the temperatures rise, or plant seeds directly into the soil where they will germinate, you’ll need to have an idea of the soil temperature.

 Take runner beans for instance.
 You have two choices:

-There’s no science here – most vegetable guides will suggest you sow runner beans between April and May.
-The above was just a demonstration of how the guides arrive at that.
+There’s no science here – most guides will suggest you sow runner beans between April and May.
+The above was just a demonstration of how they arrive at that.

-In Ireland the most helpful resource I’ve found for frost dates, etc are the reports published by Met Éireann that give 30 year average temperatures from 1961 to 1990.
+In Ireland the most helpful resource I’ve found for frost dates are the reports published by Met Éireann that give 30 year average temperatures from 1961 to 1990.
 Unfortunately not up-to-date, these can nevertheless be used as a guide for the average number of (ground) frost days that occurred each month as well as minimum and maximum temperatures.
 Bare in mind that the weather conditions from your nearest weather station might not resemble those of your garden.
-In our case it can differ by up to 5ºC so again, keeping good records include temperatures might help you.
+In our case it can differ by up to 5ºC so again, keeping good records including temperaturesmight help you.

 If you want to be totally sure however, soil thermometers are readily available either online or from garden centres.